Fed finds big US banks in solid shape; keeps dividend limits

 The tests showed that all 33 banks remain above their minimum requirements for capital — money they don’t have to pay back to creditors or depositors — to protect against risk, the Fed said.

-Still, the regulators decided to maintain restrictions on banks paying out dividends or buying back their own stock through March.
-In September, the Fed extended the limits through year’s end, based on stress test results in June that showed how the banks would perform under severe economic conditions if they took those dividend or stock actions.
+Still, the regulators decided to maintain restrictions on banks paying out dividends through March.
+Buybacks of company stock, however, will be permitted again, with some limits.

+In September, the Fed extended the restrictions through year’s end, based on stress test results in June that showed how the banks would perform under severe economic conditions if they took those dividend or stock actions.

 Increasing dividends costs money.
 The regulators don’t want banks to shrink their capital reserves and leave the financial system vulnerable during this precarious time for the economy.
 It was the first time U.S. regulators had ordered such restrictions since the aftermath of the Great Recession a decade ago.

-Note: This story has been corrected to reflect that restrictions on dividends are maintained while stock buybacks are now permitted with some limits.